catowic/catowic/README.md

 Hi Everyone

-  I am Catowic and ı am mainly a programmer in Turkiye .
+  I am a 17 years old programmer from Turkiye .
+I will create some project mainly on physics and geometry .
+I hope you will like them .

   I am using Python , HTML and CSS for my projects .